 Can I use Eloqua to send to a WiscList, Google Group or Office 365 group?

-Using Eloqua to send an email to a distribution list or group is not recommended for two reasons:
+Using Eloqua to send an email to a distribution list or group is not recommended for three reasons:

 - A major benefit of using Eloqua is being able to track interactions.
 By sending tracking code for one person to a list of many, you will not have useful analytics.

-- Due to how Eloqua sends email and listservs and groups handle subscriptions, although Eloqua can send the email to your list, it may not deliver to your recipients.
+- Due to how Eloqua sends email, and listservs and groups handle subscriptions, no emails will be delivered to the list or recipients.

 - WiscList does not allow messages large messages (e.g., image-heavy emails larger than 5 MB) to be distributed.
 Most Eloqua emails will be too large.